anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Registrar-Agents SHOULD allow configuration of explicit Service Instance Names as defined in
 {{RFC6763}}, Section 4.1.1 to overcome any possible issues in selecting the Registrar automatically as described above solely by the service name.
-For example when a Registar-Agent is configured to use a Registar by thre Service Instance Name of "Prime PRM Registrar", this would be expanded by the DNS-SD discovery of in the Registrar-Agent to "Prime PRM Registrar._brski-registar._tcp.example.com".
+For example when a Registar-Agent is configured to use a Registar by the Service Instance Name of "Prime PRM Registrar", this would be expanded by the DNS-SD discovery of in the Registrar-Agent to "Prime PRM Registrar._brski-registar._tcp.example.com".